mli/new-docs/python/guide/packages/gluon/trainer.md

     with autograd.record():
         l = loss(net(X), y)
     l.backward()

 forward_backward()
 ```

-**Warning**: It is extremely important that the gradients of the loss function with respect to your model parameters are computed before running the trainer step.
+**Warning**: It is extremely important that the gradients of the loss function with respect to your model parameters are computed before running `trainer step`.
 A common way to introduce bugs to your model training code is to omit the `loss.backward()`before the update step.